SaraRasoulian/Tax-Calculator/README.md

 # Congestion Tax Calculator
 The application calculates congestion tax fees for vehicles within the Gothenburg area.

 Solution implemented using ASP.NET Core Web API (.NET 8) with Visual Studio IDE.

 The endpoints can be tested using postman or swagger.

-- The application calculates the tax for the Gothenburg area only
+- The application calculates the tax for the Gothenburg area only.
-- All tax rules are hardcoded
+- All tax rules are hardcoded.
 - The application is limited to the year 2013.